Senate Passes Bill to Restore State's Commuter Tax Benefit

 Legislation Would Ensure that Commuters Receive $240 a Month State Tax Benefit to Help Offset Mass-Transit Costs

-The New York State Senate today passed legislation, sponsored by Senator Charles J. Fuschillo, Jr. (R-Merrick), to fully restore the State’s pre-tax commuter benefit to provide savings to commuters who use the Long Island Rail Road and other mass transit.
+The New York State Senate passed legislation, sponsored by Senator Charles J. Fuschillo, Jr. (R-Merrick), and co-sponsored by Senator Jack M. Martins, to fully restore the state’s pre-tax commuter benefit to provide savings to commuters who use the Long Island Rail Road and other mass transit.

 The legislation would fully restore the state’s monthly pre-tax transit benefit, which would be $240 for 2012, that was cut when the federal government did not approve an extension by the December 31, 2011 deadline.
 It would also create parity with the current federal and state pre-tax benefits which help offset parking costs for commuters who drive.
 That benefit increased to $240 on January 1st.

 “Congress’ failure to act means commuters are paying higher taxes and costs just to go to work.
 That’s the last thing that should be happening in this economy.
 With Washington’s lack of action, New York State should do what it can to restore these state tax savings and put money back in the pockets of hard-working commuters.
 I’m pleased the Senate has passed this legislation and I urge the Assembly to do the same,” said Senator Fuschillo, Chairman of the Senate’s Transportation Committee.

 “This bill helps commuters since Congress failed to do so.
 Losing this benefit would result in residents who commute paying more and that sends the wrong message.
 It’s incumbent on us to alleviate the burden on our taxpayers.
 I was proud to co-sponsor this bill with my colleague, Senator Fuschillo and I urge the Assembly to pass it and the Governor to sign it,” said Senator Martins.